vamsigottipati/np_tcp_variants_comparision/readMe.md

 ## Comparision of Various TCP Congestion Algorithms

+### Nvm the whole stuff, script that evaluates times and shows a graph is not uploaded.

 #### Instalation Process
 1. Clone The Project
 2. Install required Modules _thread, time, select, socket